I will be arriving after you are closed. How do I get a backcountry permit?

 Following the seven Leave No Trace principles will help to lower your impact and protect the resources in the park as well as provide a more enjoyable experience for other visitors.
 The seven Leave No Trace principles are:

-Plan Ahead and Prepare - Planning ahead for your visit to the park is the first step in helping preserve the park and your experience here.
+Plan Ahead and Prepare - Planning ahead is the first step in helping preserve the park.
 Know and follow all park regulations.
 Schedule your trip to avoid times of high use.

 Travel and Camp on Durable Surfaces - Durable surfaces include established trails and campsites, rocks, gravel, and snow.
 Stay on trails to keep from trampling fragile vegetation.
 Avoid shortcutting trails; shortcuts create new trails and increase trail erosion.

-Dispose of Waste Properly - Keep the park clean!
-Pack it in; pack it out.
-Pack out all trash and food scraps from backcountry areas.
-When backpacking, deposit solid human waste in a hole at least 6-8 inches deep into the soil and 200 feet from water, camp, and park trails, pack out all toilet paper.
+Dispose of Waste Properly - Pack out all trash and food scraps from backcountry areas.
+When backpacking, deposit solid human waste in a hole at least 6-8 inches deep into the soil and 200 feet from water, your campsite, and park trails.
+Pack out all toilet paper.

 Leave What You Find - All plants, animals, rocks, and artifacts are protected in Crater Lake National Park.
 Preserve the sense of discovery for others by leaving all natural and cultural artifacts as you find them.
 Take pictures, write poetry, or sketch to help you remember what you discovered here.

-Minimize Campfire Impacts - Campfires are prohibited in the parks backcountry, except in established fire rings at designated backcountry campsites.
+Minimize Campfire Impacts - Campfires are prohibited in the park's backcountry.

 Respect Wildlife - Crater Lake is home to many animals, and we are visitors to their home.
 Carry binoculars and observe wildlife from a distance.
 If an animal changes its behavior because of your presence, you are too close.
 Wild animals find plenty of their natural food in the park; human food does not give them the proper nutrients to survive the winter, so keep animals healthy by not feeding them.